 Rose-Marie Hagen, art historian

 David was a prolific artist but two of his works are remembered above all others.
 The first is David’s visual account of the Tennis Court Oath, a mural sponsored by the Jacobin club and the National Assembly but never finished to David’s satisfaction.
 David’s drawing shows the significance and human drama of the event.
 Jean-Sylvain Bailly stands at the centre and administers the oath, while the other National Assembly deputies respond in a variety of ways, from pensive (Sieyès) to optimistic (Dom Gerle and the other clergymen) to exuberant (Robespierre).
 Above them, the curtains wave wildly, as if blown by the winds of political change.
 Even better known is David’s dark but moving image of the vitriolic journalist Jean-Paul Marat.
-Using classical styling, David shows Marat in death much calmer, softer and more serene than he was in life.
+Using classical styling, David shows Marat in death as calmer, softer and more serene than he had been in life.
 David’s painting has overtones of martyrdom and divinity, reminiscent of crucifixion scenes or Michelangelo’s Pieta.
 To reinforce Marat’s alleged good character, David places a banknote and a letter in this hands, the letter reading “Give this banknote to the mother of five whose husband died defending the fatherland”.